0xl3mon/RainbowBspwm/README.md

 # RainbowBspwm
-Dotfiles to mount a Bspwm desktop with one script on Debian based distributions **only tested on kali**
+Script to mount a Bspwm desktop **only tested on kali** but it should work on any distro based on debian

 ## 🔧 Installation
 Execute the installer from your terminal